Allisonwonderlax13/https-github.com-obsproject-obs-studio./Build-Instructions-For-Linux.md

     * Plugin dependencies:
     ```
     sudo apt install libasound2-dev libfdk-aac-dev libfontconfig-dev libfreetype6-dev libjack-jackd2-dev libpulse-dev libsndio-dev libspeexdsp-dev libudev-dev libv4l-dev libva-dev libvlc-dev libdrm-dev nlohmann-json3-dev libwebsocketpp-dev libasio-dev
     ```
 	* Use dependencies script to download & install the Chromium Embedded Framework (CEF) and run a dependencies check:
 	```
-	./CI/linux/01-01_install_dependencies.sh
+	./CI/linux/01_install_dependencies.sh
 	```

 #### 3. Set up the build project

 1. Run CMake to generate a build environment

 - 1.1.
-To generate a Qt6 build (The default since OBS Studio version 28+)
+To generate a Qt6 build (the default since OBS Studio version 28+)
-(This forces the use of Qt6 during CMake configuration as Qt5 is a default package in Debian Bullseye and Bookworm)
+This forces the use of Qt6 during CMake configuration as Qt5 is a default package in Debian Bullseye and Bookworm.
 ```
 cmake -S . -B YOUR_BUILD_DIRECTORY -G Ninja \
 	-DCEF_ROOT_DIR="../obs-build-dependencies/cef_binary_5060_linux64" \